AutoScheduleJS/org/README.md

 ## The Solutions

 Our first solution is suggesting how people should use their resources, step-by-step, based on the direction they want.
 It's like combining a GPS with a planning.
+And like a GPS, it adapts immediately: if you'r late, if you have an unexpected event, if you'r not in the mood...Your planning will be re-generated.
+But because your time is valuable, it will not ask you all the details about when a task should be performed, with what conditions and dependencies or how it should be done.
+Instead, you will be able constitute your own ministry of expert that will do all this labor.
+And you are the one giving directions to this ministry.
+These experts will give the system all it needs to generate your planning.
+And they should be able to give you additional insight based on your directions.